davide97g/ml-es6-modules/README.md

 ```

 > Script loading into html file could be done in different ways depending on your needs:
+>
 > - `async defer` attributes inside script tag : no need to wrap code with jquery document-ready statement
 > - `type="module"` if you want to load the script server-side (for es6 modules loading)

 ## Algorithms

-- svm
+- Support Vector Machine with different kernels:
   - linear
   - polynomial
   - radial-basis-function (gaussian)
-- knn
+- KNN
-- rbf
+- Radial-basis function
-- random forest
+- Random Forests
-- logistic regression
+- Logistic Regression
-- neural net
+- Neural Net
   - multiple layers with costum definition

-Every algorithm is an es6 module.
-All the files needed for the algorithm to work are present in his directory.
+All algorithms are es6 module.
+The files needed for the algorithm to work are located in his directory, except for the utility functions.

-Every algorithm share the basic structure.
+All algorithms share the basic structure.

 Example